centreon/centreon-archived/.github/ISSUE_TEMPLATE/bug_report.md

 **PHP error logs**

-For version using PHP 7.2 or 7.3 on centOs 8
+For version using PHP 7.2 or 7.3 on centOs 8 or PHP 8
 ```
 tail -f /var/log/php-fpm/centreon-error.log
 ```